aartitandon/SURE-EH-Research-Project/Subquestions.md

 the user.
 Growing season starts around mid-March till the end of November.
 Figure X depicts the increase in session duration mid-year.
-The rise in activity at this time conveys the success of the application targeting this specific population of farmworkers.
+The rise in activity at this time conveys the success of the application targeting this specific population of farmworkers. #during the blank chunks, shade of the blue will tell u heavy usage of app, if no blue, there is no usage over the phone.on most days, the app is being used, but there are apps.

 ## Comparing User Sessions by ‘Hour of the Day’, ‘Day of the Month’, and ‘Activity of the User’